Marino Sato

-Marino Sato (佐藤万璃音, Satō Marino) is a Japanese racing driver who currently competes for United Autosports in the FIA World Endurance Championship and in the European Le Mans Series.
+Marino Sato (佐藤万璃音, Satō Marino) is a Japanese racing driver who currently competes in the European Le Mans Series in LMP2 for United Autosports.
+He previously drove in the FIA World Endurance Championship in LMGT3, in the FIA Formula 2 Championship, and tested for AlphaTauri in Formula One.
 He is the 2019 Euroformula Open champion.

-He is not related to former Formula One driver Takuma Sato.
+Sato is not related to former Formula One driver Takuma Sato.

 Early career

 Formula 4

-In 2015, Marino Sato competed in the 2015 Italian F4 Championship for Euronova Racing/Vincenzo Sospiri Racing.
-He finished on the podium once and came 10th in the final standings.
+In 2015, Sato competed in the 2015 Italian F4 Championship for Euronova Racing/Vincenzo Sospiri Racing.
+He finished on the podium once and came tenth in the final standings.
 Sato would remain with the team for the 2016 Italian F4 Championship.
 However, even when he won a race at Imola, he only finished 18th in the driver's championship.

 FIA Formula 3 European Championship

 2017

 Sato progressed to the 2017 FIA Formula 3 European Championship to drive for Motopark.
 He scored one point during the season and finished 19th in the standings.